-The Company's independent auditors, PricewaterhouseCoopers LLP ("PwC"), were reappointed at the Company's second AGM and have expressed willingness to continue to act as the

-Company's auditors for the forthcoming financial year.
+The Company's independent auditors, PricewaterhouseCoopers LLP ("PwC"), were re-appointed at the Company's second AGM and have expressed willingness to continue to act as the Company's auditors for the forthcoming financial year.
 The Audit Committee has carefully considered the auditors' appointment, as required in accordance with its Terms of Reference, and, having regard to its effectiveness and the services it has provided the Company during the year under review, has recommended to the Board that the independent auditors be appointed at the forthcoming 2019 AGM.
 At the 2019 AGM resolutions are therefore to be proposed for the appointment of the independent auditors and to authorise the Directors to agree its remuneration for the forthcoming financial year.
-In reaching its decision, the Audit Committee considered the points detailed on pages 41 to 43 of the Audit Committee's report.
+In reaching its decision, the Audit Committee considered the points detailed below in the Audit Committee's report.